Global cryptocurrency regulation: evolution, challenges and harmonization between EU, US and Asia

 Regulatory approaches in Asia and other countries

-Japan's pioneering position and strategies in Switzerland
+Pioneering position of Japan and strategies in Switzerland

 Japan was one of the first countries to legally recognize cryptocurrencies as a means of payment in 2017, establishing a clear and favorable framework for their commercial use.